Mononucleosis Test: Epstein-Barr Virus (EBV) Antibodies Panel

 • The presence of antibodies to both VCA and EBNA suggests a past infection (from several months to years earlier).
 Since over 90% of adults have been infected with EBV, most adults will show antibodies to EBV from infection years earlier.
 High or elevated antibody levels may be present for years and are not diagnostic of recent infection.

 Testing paired acute- and convalescent-phase serum samples is not useful to distinguish between recent and past EBV infections.
 In most cases, the antibody response occurs rapidly during the primary EBV infection.
-There are signs of infectious mononucleosis and the presence of IgG and IgM anti-VCA antibodies at the same time.
-However, the antibody pattern is not stable before symptoms appear.
+There are signs of infectious mononucleosis and the presence of IgG and IgM anti-VCA antibodies at the clinical presentation, and the antibody pattern is not stable before symptoms appear.
+This is why understanding the clinical significance and performance characteristics of EBV antibody profiles is crucial for accurate interpretation of test results.

 HOW DOES DISCOUNTEDLABS.COM WORK?